lukekarrys/eslint-config/README.md

 Use it if you want to write code exactly like me.
 It's probably not that useful to you though.

+I'll probably change stuff quite a bit and bump the patch version, and leave major overhauls for major versions.

+Things it does

+- `babel-eslint`
+- `react`
+- Some stuff copied from `standard`
+- Some stuff copied from the old 0.x.y `eslint` defaults

 ## Usage